LTRR: Learning To Rank Retrievers for LLMs: Abstract

 \section{Abstract}

 Retrieval-Augmented Generation (RAG) systems typically rely on a single fixed retriever, despite growing evidence that no single retriever performs optimally across all query types.
 In this paper, we explore a query routing approach that dynamically selects from a pool of retrievers based on the query, using both train-free heuristics and learned routing models.
-We frame routing as a learning-to-rank (LTR) problem and introduce LTRR, a framework that learns to rank retrievers by their expected utility gain to downstream LLM performance.
-Our experiments, conducted on synthetic QA data with controlled query type variations, show that routing-based RAG systems can outperform the best single-retriever-based systems.
-Performance gains are especially pronounced in models trained with the Answer Correctness (AC) metric and with pairwise learning approaches, especially with XGBoost.
-We also observe improvements in generalization to out-of-distribution queries.
-As part of the SIGIR 2025 LiveRAG challenge, our submitted system demonstrated the practical viability of our approach, achieving competitive performance in both answer correctness and faithfulness.
-These findings highlight the importance of both training methodology and metric selection in query routing for RAG systems.
+We frame routing as a learning-to-rank problem and introduce LTRR, a framework that Learns To Rank Retrievers according to their expected contribution to downstream RAG performance.
+Through experiments on diverse question-answering benchmarks with controlled variations in query types, we demonstrate that routing-based RAG consistently surpasses the strongest single-retriever baselines.
+The gains are particularly substantial when training with the Answer Correctness (AC) objective and when using pairwise ranking methods, with XGBoost yielding the best results.
+Additionally, our approach exhibits stronger generalization to out-of-distribution queries.
+Overall, our results underscore the critical role of both training strategy and optimization metric choice in effective query routing for RAG systems.